-The Abu Sayyaf Group, which is a designated FTO, is an Islamic separatist organization operating in the southern Philippines.
-Although it is not known to operate in the Near East region, Abu Sayyaf is discussed in this report because of its alleged ties to Islamic extremists based in Afghanistan, possibly including bin Ladin.
-The group, led by Khadafi Janjalani, raises funds for operations and recruitment by kidnaping foreign hostages.
-As of late August 2001, it was holding about 20 hostages, including two American citizens, in the southern Philippines.
-It has also expanded its kidnapings into Malaysia and is suspected of shipping weapons to Muslim extremists in Indonesia.23
+The Abu Sayyaf Group, which is a designated FTO, is an Islamic separatist organization operating in the southern Philippines, founded in 1991.
+Although it is not known to operate in the Near East region, Abu Sayyaf is discussed in this report because of its alleged financial and political ties to Al Qaeda.
+The group is led by Khadafi Janjalani, brother of its founder, Abdujarak Janjanlani, who was killed in a battle with the Filipino military in 1998.
+It now raises funds for operations and recruitment by kidnaping foreign hostages.
+Press reports assess its numeric strength at about 2,000, some of whom have trained in Afghanistan.
+As of now, it is holding about 12 hostages, including two American citizens, in the southern Philippines.
+It has also expanded its kidnapings into Malaysia and is suspected of shipping weapons to Muslim extremists in Indonesia who are fighting against Christians there.28